JosephLai241/dotfiles/README.md

 # dotfiles

-This repository contains some of my dotfiles and mirrors my `.config` directory.
+This repository contains some of my dotfiles.
 It is a living repository and will be updated as my needs/preferences change.

+This repository primarily mirrors my `.config/` directory.
+The sub-directories that are not present in the `.config/` directory are:

+* `tmux/`
+* `vim/`

 # Overview